xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 2 JavaScript Fundamentals.md

 ...
 ```

-"use strict" can be put at the beginning of a function, but usually people use it for the whole script.
+`"use strict";` can be put at the beginning of a function, but usually people use it for the whole script.

 - Ensure that "use strict" is at the top
 - There"s no way to cancel "use strict"